Last updated on January 11th, 2022 at 10:55 pm

-The bus stops at the little roundabout not too far into Cape D’Aguilar Road, and for the most part the hike is along this road.
+For the most part, the hike is along this road.
 It is a single lane for vehicles and traffic runs both ways, so stick to the side and watch out for cars and trucks.

 The road is relatively flat and when you reach the Hok Tsui Village, you are just over halfway there.
 The village has a small eatery with a dry bathroom left of the big junction, otherwise, carry on straight ahead.

 Note: you can hike down to the Cape d’Aguilar Battery – the trail is before you reach the village just after the mailboxes.
 I haven’t personally done this trail, but I heard it is pretty densely vegetated and steep.

 From the village, the road meanders left (eastward) until you reach the Cape D’Aguilar Low Level Radio Station.

 There is a little outdoor eatery between them that opens later in the day and serves some simple food.